pjincz/nginx-cgi/README.md

 `REMOTE_ADDR`.
 If any found, it will be set to `REMOTE_HOST`.

 If `cgi_rdns` is double, after the RDNS, nginx-cgi will do a forward DNS again.
-`REMOTE_HOST` will only be set if the forward DNS result contains original address.
+`REMOTE_HOST` will only be set if the forward DNS result matches the original address.

-Normally, don't do this.
-This feature can be easily implemented in script when need.
-Turning on this will make every connection slower.
+See `cgi_rdns` for more information.

 * `REMOTE_IDENT` (rfc3875 standard)